 Collection of information about "Secondary subjects:"

 Secondary subjects exist when an investigator asks a primary subject, with whom the investigator is directly interacting, to provide information about other individuals, often family members.
 For example, in a well publicized twin study case, a father reviewed a research questionnaire sent to his daughter.
 The questionnaire contained personal questions to be asked of the daughter about her father and other family members, covering topics such as abnormal genitalia, mental illness, and substance abuse.
 The IRB must determine whether the information collected about the secondary subject is private, and whether confidentiality protections are adequate to ensure against improper breach; and may determine that the collection of the sensitive information about the secondary subjects without their consent would be a breach of privacy, so that consent of the secondary subject would also be required.

 Research Involving the collection of existing data:

 Review of existing data is a research activity requiring IRB review.
 To be considered existing data, the data must be "on the shelf" at the time the research is proposed.
 The research activity may be determined to be exempt (still subject to expedited review at FSU).
-Some existing data studies that utilize a source that is publically available, as recognized by the IRB, are excluded from the definition of research, and do not require any IRB review.
+Some existing data studies that utilize a source that is publicly available, as recognized by the IRB, are excluded from the definition of research, and do not require any IRB review.
 In addition, some existing data studies that do not have any identifying information may be deemed to be "not human subjects research."
 In order to determine whether your proposed research would or would not require IRB review, please contact our office for assistance.